Gr1mmie/AtlasC2/README.md

 For a full list of features, swing by the wiki (add link here)

 ## Compilation
-Open .sln and build all 3 components in Release mode
+Open .sln and build all 3 components in Release mode, exit console windows and exe's should be generated in \bin\debug of each component.
+I gotta work on something better for this

 ## To-Do
 * Authentication